mukul273/Advanced_Java/README.md

 Collectors class mapping() method takes a function and collector and creates a new collector which apply
 the function and then collects the mapped elements using the given collectors

+### minBy() and maxBy()
+minBy returns the collector that produces the minimal elements according to a given comparator
+maxBy returns the collector that produces the maximum elements according to a given comparator